justinmklam/cookiecutter-python-package/README.md

 Yet another minimal [cookiecutter](https://github.com/cookiecutter/cookiecutter) python package template, with an emphasis on easy and good looking documentation in Sphinx.

+An example project created from this template can be found [here](https://github.com/justinmklam/example-python-package), with accompanying documentation hosted on [Read the Docs](https://example-python-package.readthedocs.io/en/latest/README.html).

 ## Usage

 ```bash